 The Company's objective is to achieve certain strategic objectives and milestones.
-The Board will consider executive bonus compensation dependent upon the Company meeting those strategic objectives and milestones and sufficient cash resources being available for granting of bonuses.
-The Board approves executive bonus compensation dependent upon compensation levels based on recommendations of the CEO.
+The Board at the recommendation of the Compensation Committee will consider executive bonus compensation dependent upon the Company meeting those strategic objectives and milestones and sufficient cash resources being available for granting of bonuses.
+The Board approves executive bonus compensation dependent upon compensation levels based on recommendations of the Compensation Committee and the CEO.
 Such recommendations are generally based on information provided by issuers that are similar in size and scope to the Company's operations.